awsdocs/aws-direct-connect-user-guide/doc_source/getting_started.md

 ## Step 4: Create a Virtual Interface<a name="createvirtualinterface"></a>

 To begin using your AWS Direct Connect connection, you must create a virtual interface\.
-You can create a private virtual interface to connect to your VPC, or you can create a public virtual interface to connect to public AWS services that aren't in a VPC\.
+You can create a private virtual interface to connect to your VPC\.
+Or, you can create a public virtual interface to connect to public AWS services that aren't in a VPC\.
 When you create a private virtual interface to a VPC, you need a private virtual interface for each VPC to which to connect\.
 For example, you need three private virtual interfaces to connect to three VPCs\.

 Before you begin, ensure that you have the following information:
 + **Connection**: The AWS Direct Connect connection or link aggregation group \(LAG\) for which you are creating the virtual interface\.